 4. Randomness Bias

-Randomness bias is our tendency to notice patterns in random data that simply don’t exist.
+Randomness bias is our tendency to notice patterns in random data that don’t exist.
 The most common example of this is seen in gamblers, who make bets based on such patterns or superstitions when the odds are truly random.
 Don’t try to reach for evidence that isn’t there.
 Allow for the possibility of random data, even when it’s not convenient for your bottom line.

 5. Availability Bias